cledmonds/design-theory/README.md

 - Documentation Improvements
 - General tidying of proofs to match Isabelle best practices/simplify proofs/generalise some lemmas
 - Notation Updates.
 Adding new notation to more closely mirror the literature on designs and make proofs easier to read

+10/12/2021 Update: Changed design paramaters to be nat's instead of ints.
+While ints did make some algebraic manipulation proofs a little cleaner, this design choice was having unintended consequences from an automation support standpoint in new developments relying on this one.